dlhamilton/Bomb-Catcher/README.md

 ## Features and Implemenation

 ### Features
 #### Index Page
 **Welcome Button**<br>
-Button to enter game, click the button to go to the game page.
+Button to enter game, click the button to go to the game page.<br>
 ![index_button](assets/media/index_Desktop.webp)

 **Creator Link**<br>
-link to my Github so you can contact the developer.
+link to my Github so you can contact the developer.<br>
 ![index_creator](assets/media/index_Desktop_creator.webp)

 **Index Signpost**<br>
-Details about the game to give the user clear signposts.
+Details about the game to give the user clear signposts.<br>
 ![index_signpost](assets/media/index_Desktop_SignPost.webp)